alizaa1/Wordle/README.md

 # FPGA Wordle

-A hardware implementation of the popular Wordle game, built entirely in Verilog for the Altera DE1-SoC FPGA.
+A hardware implementation of the popular **Wordle** game, built entirely in Verilog for the **Altera DE1-SoC FPGA**.
 Players type guesses using a PS/2 keyboard while the VGA display renders letters, tiles, and colours in real time.

-## Table of Contents
+You can **play the game on your own DE1-SoC board** by following the instructions in the **“Test It Out!”** section below.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)